Marx-A00/weekend-server-calculator-WithTests/INSTRUCTIONS.md

 * Only allow the `POST` request to happen if all necessary input is ready.
   * *Data integrity is of maximum importance!
 Sometimes users hit the "go button" without fully inputting the needed fields.
 Display an alert if they left something empty, and don't send bad or incomplete data to the server.*

+  if num 1, num2, and operator are != null

 * Allow a user to clear the calculation history by clicking on a button.
 (This should empty out the `calculations` array on the server!)
 Technically this shouldn't be a `GET` or a `POST`.
 Look into making a `DELETE` request!
   * *`GET`s are used to, well, get information from the server. `POST`s are used to send new info to the server. `DELETE`s are used for, you guessed it, deleting info already on the server.*